Israel Science and Technology Directory

 2.1.1.
 Create a directory for the website

-In Linux, the recommended site for a virtual host is under the
+In Linux, the recommended directory to establish a virtual host is:

 sudo mkdir -p /var/www/example.com/html